Trond01/Project2_FYS-STK4155/README.md

 ├── README.md \
 └── .gitignore

-The code is demonstrated in jupyter notebooks found in the folder Code.
+The code is demonstrated in jupyter notebooks found in the folder Runs.

 ## Some notes on the code